A group of children playing outdoors on a playground with an adult supervising, under a shade cloth, with trees and houses in the background.

 Orientation visit

-Before your child’s first day, we arrange an orientation session at the centre.
-This relaxed visit lets your family explore, meet our Educators and learn about the daily routine.
+Before your child’s first day, we arrange an orientation session at the Centre.
+This relaxed visit lets your family explore, meet our educators and learn about the daily routine.
 It helps your child feel comfortable and start building relationships before their first official day.

 Preparing together